Skip to content

 Sir Tony McCoy is a former horse racing jockey from County Antrim, Northern Ireland.
 McCoy rode an astounding record of 4,358 winners and was Champion Jockey a record 20 consecutive times.

-Tony or ‘AP’ McCoy as he’s known in the world of racing, won the BBC Sports Personality of the Year Award in 2010 ahead of the likes of darts player Phil Taylor and athletics champion Jessica Ennis.
+Tony, or ‘AP’ McCoy as he’s known in the world of racing, won the BBC Sports Personality of the Year Award in 2010, ahead of darts player Phil Taylor and athletics champion Jessica Ennis.

-He has also tasted success in publishing with five volumes of his autobiography.
-Tony McCoy became Sir Tony McCoy after being knighted in the 2016 New Years Honours for his services to racing.
+He has also tasted success in publishing five volumes of his autobiography.
+Tony McCoy became Sir Tony McCoy after being knighted in the 2016 New Year Honours for his services to racing.

 George Best